abrie/data-challenge-2014/README.md

 ## Methodology and Source Code

 At the heart of this plot are the SQL (or rather, BQL) queries sent to Google Bigquery.
 The queries consist of two types: a [model query](https://github.com/abrie/data-challenge-2014/blob/master/sql/repo-model.sql) and [state query](https://github.com/abrie/data-challenge-2014/blob/master/sql/repo-state.sql).
 The model query collects the data necessary for building a [markov matrix](http://en.wikipedia.org/wiki/Stochastic_matrix) by [counting transitions between sequential events](https://en.wikipedia.org/wiki/Adjacency_matrix).
 The state query computes a census of the most recent events (i.e. events not followed by another event).
 These two sets of data are then ["munged"](http://en.wikipedia.org/wiki/Data_wrangling) by [`munger.py`](https://github.com/abrie/data-challenge-2014/blob/master/munger.py).
 A [cluster detection algorithm](http://micans.org/mcl/) is used to group events.
 The results are gathered into a single JSON structure (example:[results.json](https://github.com/abrie/data-challenge-2014/blob/gh-pages/data/repo/results.json)).
-The [front end](https://github.com/abrie/data-challenge-2014/blob/master/pages/main.js) retrieves the data structure via [AJAX](http://en.wikipedia.org/wiki/Ajax_(programming)) and generates an illustration using [D3js](http://d3js.org).
+The [front end](https://github.com/abrie/data-challenge-2014/blob/master/pages/main.js) retrieves the results via [AJAX](http://en.wikipedia.org/wiki/Ajax_(programming)) and generates the illustrations using [D3js](http://d3js.org).

 ## Dependencies